5 Segmentation

 • Sparse data

-We’ll briefly touch on imputation and give some thoughts on when it’s appropriate.
-Imputation is an enormous subject that is far outside of the scope of this book.
+We’ll briefly touch on imputation and give some thoughts as to when it’s appropriate to use.
+This is an enormous subject that is far outside of the scope of this book.

 5.2.3 Dealing with missing data

-Missing data is almost always a problem, and there are a few different ways in which it can be handled.
+Missing data is almost always a problem and there are a few different ways in which it can be handled.
 One consideration is why the data is missing.
 The reasons why data is missing can bias the results of your analysis.
-Bias is a frequent problem with surveys.
-For instance, the survey is long, and people only tend to finish a portion.
+This is a frequent problem with surveys.
+For instance, perhaps the survey is long and people only tend to finish a portion of it.
 This data is “not missing completely at random.”
-This is a technical term, and while there are ways to deal with it, we don’t have to worry about it here.
+This is a technical term and while there are ways to deal with it, we don’t have to worry about it here.
 Just be aware of these issues.

-Imputing data (dealing with missing data) can be incredibly complex.
+Imputing data (dealing with missing data) can be an extremely complex task.
 First, you need to understand how much of your data is missing.
-Several packages deal with missing data.
+There are several packages that deal with missing data.
 You can also write a simple function to help you identify the common culprits.
 Let’s take a look at our data to see if it is missing anything.

 #-----------------------------------------------------------------